-We need your help to survey the environment, across the Manhood Peninsula.*
+We need your help to survey the environment across the Manhood Peninsula, below Chichester.

-It is important to monitor the diversity and abundance of wildlife and plant life, as this allows us to understand the extent to which climate change and human development, impact the Peninsula.
+It’s important to monitor the diversity and abundance of wildlife and plant life, as this allows us to understand the extent to which climate change and local developments, impact the Peninsula.

 |Wildlife Recording Sheet||View Printable PDF|